 ***Late registration does not include processing and payment fees or parking.
 Parking can be added by request for an additional fee if space is avalible.

 The schedule can be viewed above.
-Breakout sessions will be divided into 3 timeframes of about 5 sessions each.
+Breakout sessions will be divided into 3 timeframes of 3 sessions each.
 Breakout sessions and topics will be on the following topics:

 - Career Development and Mentoring